Mandar-Sharma/OvercomingBarriers/README.md

 # Overcoming-Barriers

-This repository contains anonymously hosted code-base for the submission **Overcoming Barriers to Skill Injection in Language Modeling: Case Study in Arithmetic** to the Math-AI Workshop NIPS 2022.
+This repository contains the code-base for the submission **Overcoming Barriers to Skill Injection in Language Modeling: Case Study in Arithmetic** accepted to the Math-AI Workshop NIPS 2022.

 Please follow the steps below to setup your environment to run this code-base:
 1. Run ```pip install -r requirements.txt```